 - Delete as Many Downloads as Possible: For most phone users, there are way too many downloads stored on their phones.
 That’s because your phone keeps everything you ever downloaded.
 You might not be aware of where all the data is, so be ready to do a little searching.
 But the payoff is that you can just check the download folders and simply delete everything you haven’t used in a while.

 Make the Decision

-If you are one of the millions of people who ask, “How do I free up space on my Android phone?” you certainly need to make a decision about what to do with all that extra data.
+If you are one of the millions of people who ask, “How do I free up storage on my Android smartphone?” you certainly need to make a decision about what to do with all that extra data.
 You’ll also need to change your habits in the future so that you don’t face the same problem on a regular basis.
 Some people go to extremes to clear out their cache, delete apps, and buy microSD cards, but then find themselves with a storage problem a month later.